Orkestra-Tech/orkestra/docs/src/main/tut/triggers.md

 Sometimes to achieve a goal we need multiple jobs to run.
 This is why we have the job triggers.

-We can trigger a job by calling `.trigger()` on the job we want to trigger.
-Note that this a fire and forget action:
+We can trigger a job by calling `.trigger()` on the `JobRunner` we want to trigger.
+Note that this a fire and forget
+action:
 ```tut:silent
 import com.drivetribe.orchestra._
 import com.drivetribe.orchestra.Dsl._